wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.5.md

 ## NoIndex

-In previous versions, when using a query string (e.g., domain.com/?post=1234), the system a noindex meta tag could be placed on the rendered page.
+In previous versions, when using a query string (e.g., domain.com/?post=1234), a noindex meta tag could be placed on the rendered page.
 We have removed these tags from the content pages.
 The system will continue to add the canonical URL to prevent duplicate content warnings.

 ## Rebuild Thread Information